Updated November, 2020

 Learn the design and drafting skills you need to get hired

-For most design students, landing a job quickly after college is their top priority.
+For most building design students, landing a job quickly after college is a top priority.
 They need a training program that teaches the skills employers actually want—so getting that first position is a little easier.

-Ikenna told us that’s why he ended up choosing Herzing for design training.
+Ikenna told us that’s why he ended up choosing Herzing for building design training.

 “I did a lot of research, and found that Herzing’s curriculum was tailor-made to current employer requirements for architectural drafting designers.
 Herzing teaches the real skills you need to get hired.”